 General Overview

-Bhutan is a sovereign state landlocked in the Eastern Himalayas in South Asia.
-Bhutan, the Land of the Thunder Dragon, is no ordinary place.
-It is a Himalayan kingdom replete with myths and legends.
-Bhutan borders China to the north and India to the south, east and west.
-To the west, it is separated from Nepal by the Indian state of Sikkim; and further south it is separated from Bangladesh by the Indian states of Assam and West Bengal.
-Thimphu is Bhutan's capital and largest city, while Phuntsholing is Bhutan's financial center.
-Bhutan is rich of traditional culture.
-Bhutan compete with current global development devotedly.
+Bhutan is a sovereign landlocked country lies in Eastern Himalayas in South Asia.
+It is the Land of the Thunder Dragon, is no ordinary place.
+It is a Himalayan kingdom which replete with myths and legends.
+Bhutan borders with China to the north and India to the south, east, and west.
+To the west, it also separates from Nepal by the Indian state of Sikkim; and further south it separates from Bangladesh by the Indian states of Assam and West Bengal.

 SURPRISING BHUTAN